CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Introduction

 Complete classifications of $\PolSAT(\algA)$ exists for some classes algebras, such as rings \cite{Horvath-EQSAT-nilpotent}, or lattices \cite{schwarz-CSAT-lattices}.
 The problem is also quite well understood for finite groups (see \cite{GR-EQSAT-groups, foldvari-semipattern, FH-PolSATgroups, weiss-PolSAT}), despite the situation not being completely resolved for solvable groups of Fitting length $2$ (Problem 1 in \cite{IKKW-solvablegroups}).

-However, classifying the complexity of $\PolSAT(\algA)$ for arbitrary algebras $\algA$ seems to be far out of reach at the moment.
-One of the main hurdles is, that the complexity of $\PolSAT(\algA)$ is sensitive to changes of the language: In \cite{HS-EQSAT-A4} it was shown that $\PolSAT(A_4,\cdot)$ is in P for the alternating group $(A_4,\cdot)$, but, if we also allow expressions using commutator brackets $[x,y] = x^{-1}y^{-1}xy$ in the input, the problem becomes NP-complete.
+Classifying the complexity of $\PolSAT(\algA)$ for arbitrary algebras $\algA$ seems to be out of reach at the moment.
+One of the main obstacles is, that the complexity of $\PolSAT(\algA)$ is sensitive to changes of the language: In \cite{HS-EQSAT-A4} it was shown that $\PolSAT$ of the alternating group $(A_4,\cdot,1,^{-1})$ is in P, but, if we also allow expressions using commutator brackets $[x,y] = x^{-1}y^{-1}xy$ in the input, the problem becomes NP-complete.

 To resolve this problem, Idziak and Krzaczkowski suggested in \cite{IK-CSAT} to look at the circuit satisfaction problem $\CSAT(\algA)$ instead, in which the input equation is not encoded by polynomials, but by circuits over $\algA$.
-Then, unlike for $\PolSAT$, the complexity is stable under changes of the signature of $\algA$, which allows for the use of methods from universal algebra.
+Then, unlike for $\PolSAT$, the complexity is stable under changes of the signature of $\algA$ up to polynomial equivalence, which allows for an efficient use of methods from universal algebra.

 The same paper also introduced the circuit equivalence problem $\CEQV(\algA)$, which asks if two circuits over $\algA$ are equivalent, and initiated a systematic study of $\CSAT$ and $\CEQV$ for algebras from \emph{congruence modular varieties}.
 This class of algebras, encompasses many algebras of interest in algebra and computer science (such as lattices, Boolean algebras, groups, quasigroups, rings, fields, vector spaces, modules), while still exhibiting some nice regularity properties.